STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 Yeah, go ahead, please.

-That's TLDR.
+That's Tldr.

 What's TLDR?

-You know what a TLDR is.
+You know what TLDR is?

 Oh, yeah.

-Too long didn't read.
+Too long didn't read?

 Yes.

-Oh, for further affiancy not.
+Oh, further affiant saith not.

 Is that what you mean?